 - River View (AZ): river access, picnic table, chemical toilet.

-Public Camping: There are two public campgrounds on the Parker Strip where camping along the Colorado River is available on a first-come, first-serve basis.
-There is a 14-day stay limit at each campground.
+Public Camping: There is one public campground on the Parker Strip where camping along the Colorado River is available on a first-come, first-serve basis.
+There is a 14-day stay limit.
 In addition to existing rules and regulations, there are supplemental rules which are used to help manage this site.

 Directions: Located about eight miles south of the Parker Dam on the California side of the Colorado River.
 Look for the BLM sign.